izzybaer/alaska-airlines-backend/README.md

 - once yarn has finished installing..
     - run the command `touch .env` in both terminal tabs from the root of the each repo
 - open two editors, one for each repo, and in each editor window navigate to the .env file
-- paste these environment variables inside the backend .env and save the file
+- paste these environment variables inside the backend .env and save the file:
 ```
 PORT=3000
 DEBUG=true